+How do you check your Outlook version?
 First off, if you have Outlook 2007 then you have 32-bit Outlook.
 Outlook 2007 only comes in a 32-bit package.

 If you have Outlook 2010 or higher and you have 64-bit Windows then there is a chance you have 64-bit Outlook.
 You have to check, because 32-bit versions of Outlook run perfectly fine in 64-bit Windows.
 In fact, the 32-bit version of Outlook is even offered by Microsoft Outlook 365 by default on new installs and is much more common than 64-bit Outlook.

 If you don’t see “Help” but you do see “Office Account“, then click that.
-Then click the “About Microsoft Outlook” button and you will be able to see whether you have 32-bit or 64-bit Outlook after the version number:
+Then click the “About Microsoft Outlook” button (on the right):